menu

 An interesting characteristic about the Auburn City Center neighborhood is that there are more incarcerated people living here than 99.3% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

-In addition, the Auburn City Center neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Auburn City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.

 In the Auburn City Center neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 20.1% of residents here.
 This is a higher proportion of walking commuters than we found in 98.2% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!